psaikido/hugle.uk/content/prose/thesium/110-industry.md

 ![Pinski's place - monument - capn-damo deviantart.com](/images/thesium/pinski-monument.jpg)

+The Top Prof rubbed his wrists where the shackles had dug in.
+Guards shoved him in the back and slammed the huge oaken door shut.
+Echoes reverberated around the ancient chamber once known as the Laboratory.
+The equipment had been removed and all lay in dusty ruins.
+He wondered why he had not been simply put in the regular prison but then remembered, it was supposed to be a 'lesson' to the populace.

+His body ached from the ill-treatments he had undergone and also from the many extra years he was now carrying.
+Things had gone so swimmingly well at first.
+The Great Counsel ruled with rationality and fairness and all seemed well.
+His voice carried the most weight for those first years but what he hadn't seen coming was that the Exec would grow so powerful.
+All his scientific advances were funded and thereby controlled by the corporate financial structure that had been created.
+It used to confuse him, how it came about, but now it seemed clear enough.
+As the Exec accreted more and more wealth, as corporations absorbed corporations and he transformed into the Chief Exec, he had begun to act just like the High Neem before him.
+He even sat in the throne for counsel meetings.
+His 'suggestions' became 'decrees' in all but name.
+The professor had become an employee.

-An industrial revolution turns the society inside out at dizzying speed.
-The Execs sweep the feudal systems aside and install themselves in the corridors of power.
-Finance rules all things and wears the mask of Truth.
-A total bureacracy is established that controls everything.
-It is called simply the Exec.
-The High Neem and his couterie are sent to the Laboratory which gets renamed as the Church.
-The Cathedral is taken over and is renamed as Head Office.
-Their once halcyon world beyond the city is plundered.
-Corporations eat each other until only the biggest dog holds sway.
-He is called the Chief Exec.
-He takes up the throne.
+An industrial revolution turned the society inside out at a dizzying speed.
+The Execs, back then there were many, swept the Neemian feudal system aside and installed themselves in the corridors of power.
+Finance ruled all things and wore the mask of 'Truth'.
+A total bureaucracy was established that controlled everything.
+The High Neem and his coterie were sent to the Laboratory which got renamed as the 'Church'.
+The Cathedral is taken over and is renamed 'Head Office'.
+Their once halcyon world beyond the city was plundered at a breakneck speed.

-At first the Evempiricals are drunk with success but in very short order they find themselves virtual slaves to the Exec.
-The pyrrhic victory is made worse by the understandings they gain from the re-established communications with Root who is now installed in the Cathedral.
-The predictions they make about the environmental destruction wrought by Exec falls on deaf ears.
-They realise that one tyranny has been supplanted by another and all this talk of Truth has only been a means to an end for unfettered greed.
+At first the Evempiricals were drunk with success but in very short order they found themselves virtual slaves to the Exec.
+The pyrrhic victory was made worse by the understandings they gained from re-established communications with Root.
+The predictions they made about the environmental destruction wrought by Exec fell on deaf ears.
+They realise that one tyranny has been supplanted by another and all this talk of 'Truth' has only been a means to an end for unfettered greed.

-The main mass of the population are given votes every few years.
-A theatre of 'democracy' is maintained but just about everyone works for the Exec, whose rules are iron clad.
+The main mass of the population were given votes every few years.
+A theatre of 'democracy' was maintained but just about everyone worked for the Exec, whose rules became increasingly draconian.

-All attempts to protect the natural world or have genuine justice are denounced as mystical nonsense.
-Truth is all.
-Truth is financial.
+All attempts to protect the natural world or have genuine justice were denounced as mystical nonsense.
+The Chief Exec proclaimed from his throne "Truth is all.

-The Neemian mythos that held society together as a whole is consigned to history.
-Its loss destabilises the society which lurches from crisis to crisis.
-Each lurch is used by the Chief Exec to further his control.
-The anguish of the people drives an entertainment and consumption industry.
-Addictions become the norm.
-There is a general sense of lack.
-Underlying the lack of freedom, of wellbeing, of justice, there is the lack of meaning.
-In the midst of all the plenty that abounds, the vast majority of people just scrabble to survive.

-The Top Prof shows the Chief Exec scientific projections of the environmental collapse that will come if they keep following their current trajectory.
-The warnings are rejected as 'bad for business'.
-The Evempiricals denounce the Exec as irrational but the world of finance proves itself more powerful than mere facts.
-The Top Prof gets thrown in jail along with the High Neem.
+Truth is financial."

+From a dark corridor he heard shuffling.
+Stooping and hobbling on a staff, a figure approached from the gloom.
+Aghast, the two prisoners regarded each other.
+The High Neem and the Top Prof were not to be in solitary isolation after all!